 For example, if you have a paper due in two weeks, plan to do a little each day so that you are not overwhelmed later (which could trigger a panic attack).

-Get your copy of the Ultimate Anxiety Workbook here!
+Get your a free copy of an Anxiety Trigger Worksheet here!

 Tip #3 To Cope With Anxiety